 Vulnerabilities are regularly discovered in all sorts of software.
-Once discovered, malicious individuals or groups move quickly to misuse (or ‘exploit’) vulnerabilities to attack computers and networks in organisations with these weaknesses.
+Once discovered, malicious individuals or groups move quickly to misuse (or ‘exploit’) vulnerabilities to attack computers and networks with these weaknesses.

 Product vendors provide fixes for vulnerabilities identified in products that they still support, in the form of software updates known as 'patches'.
 Patches may be made available to customers immediately or on a regular release schedule (perhaps monthly).

 Product vendors do not generally release patches for products they no longer support, not even to fix vulnerabilities.